At almost any visit to a cellar, in rather serious tones, it is announced that the wine is made in […]Keep Reading

-Domaine de Marcoux was a pioneer in organic and biodynamic farming long before it was fashionable which is now overseen by Catherine with assistance from Sophie’s son Vincent.
-They farm about 18 ha in Chateauneuf-du-Pape, 8 ha in Lirac and a little over 2 ha just north of Châteauneuf where they make a lovely and nuanced Côtes-du-Rhône.
-There is a wide range of soil types from sandy soils in Charbonnières, to red clay and galets in L’Arnesque and Les Bouquets, to limestone and marl in Les Esquirons and Beaurenard, to red clay and gravel in Gallimardes, Les Serres and Les Plagnes.
-They grow mainly Grenache, with an average vine age of 50 years old, with smaller amounts of Mourvedre, Syrah, Cinsault, Roussanne and Bourboulenc.
+Domaine de Marcoux was a pioneer in organic and biodynamic farming long before it was fashionable, which is now overseen by Catherine with assistance from Sophie’s son Vincent.
+They farm about 18 ha in Chateauneuf-du-Pape, 8 ha in Lirac, and a little over 2 ha just north of Châteauneuf, where they make a lovely and nuanced Côtes-du-Rhône.
+There is a wide range of soil types from sandy soils in Charbonnières, to red clay and galets in L’Arnesque and Les Bouquets, to limestone and marl in Les Esquirons and Beaurenard, to red clay and gravel in Gallimardes, Les Serres, La Crau, and Les Plagnes.
+They grow Grenache primarily, with an average vine age of 50 years old, with smaller amounts of Mourvedre, Syrah, Cinsault, Roussanne, Bourboulenc, Clairette, and Grenache Blanc.

-Their aforementioned modest cellar, the domaine of Sophie, is equipped with stainless steel tanks for fermentation and concrete vats for the aging of most of their wines.
-Some of the Roussanne and a portion of their other cuvées are aged in 350L French oak barrels, the percentage depending on the characteristics of the vintage.
-In years where the Grenache is both abundant and complex they make a bottling of their oldest vines, the Châteauneuf-du-Pape Vieilles Vignes, in addition to their regular Côtes-du-Rhône, Lirac and Châteauneuf-du-Pape Blanc and Rouge.
+Their aforementioned modest cellar, the domain of Sophie, is equipped with stainless steel tanks for fermentation and concrete vats for the aging of most of their wines.
+Some of the Roussanne and a portion of their other cuvées are aged in 350L French oak barrels, the percentage depending on the vintage’s characteristics.
+In years where the Grenache is both abundant and suitably complex, they make a release their Châteauneuf-du-Pape Vieilles Vignes from their oldest parcels in Charbonnières (on the border with La Crau) and Les Esquirons, in addition to their regular Côtes-du-Rhône, Lirac and Châteauneuf-du-Pape Blanc and Rouge.
 Each cuvée begins with hand-harvested grapes that are destemmed and crushed upon reaching the cellar.
 They are allowed a short pre-fermentation maceration of a few days.
-Fermentation and maceration last between 2-3 weeks with daily delestage for a gentler extraction.
-After pressing the wine is aged primarily in concrete with a small amount aged in 350L barrels.
+Fermentation and maceration last between 2-3 weeks with daily délestage for a gentler extraction.
+After pressing, the wines are aged primarily in concrete, with a portion of each cuvée aged in 350L barrels and Stockinger foudres.
 These are wonderfully elegant and balanced wines that showcase the potential for Grenache to be viewed as the Pinot Noir of the Mediterranean.